Chelsea's stunning transformation: Is Lampard a naive stop-gap or a tactical genius? | Goal.com

 Even their formation, a 4-2-3-1 with inverted wingers, looks more like something from Lampard's playing days than 2019.

 As results improve, many pundits have suggested this analysis was premature, but Chelsea do still attack with careless force.
-They remain elatively simple and old-fashioned in their approach.
+They remain relatively simple and old-fashioned in their approach.

 It will do for now but we ought to assess their current winning streak with a note of caution.